ifalfahri/background-begone/README.md

 ## Features ✨

-- 🖼️ Upload any image
+- 🖼️ Upload any Image
-- 🔄 In-Browser Background Removal
+- 🆓 Completely Free to Use
-- ⬇️ Download processed images
+- 💫 Maintains Original Image Quality
-- 🎯 Data Protection
+- 🔒 100% Private - All Processing Done Locally

 ## Installation 🛠️